 |Minimum Percentage||50% - 60% in 10+2 with Physics, Chemistry, and Mathematics as compulsory subjects|

 |Average Salary Offered||INR 3.8 LPA [Source: Payscale]|

 |Employment Roles||Electrical Engineer, Software Engineer, Senior Software Engineer, Senior Electrical Engineer, Systems Engineer, Software Developer, Electrical Design Engineer, Project Engineer, Test Engineer etc.|

-B.Tech EEE full form is Bachelor of Technology in Electrical and Electronics engineering course equips the students with the knowledge and skills required to work in the field of electricals and electronics.
+B.Tech EEE full form is a Bachelor of Technology in Electrical and Electronics Engineering course equips the students with the knowledge and skills required to work in the field of electrical and electronics.
 According to the American Heritage Dictionary of the English Language B.Tech EEE means, “The branch of engineering that deals with the technology of electricity, especially the design and application of circuitry and equipment for power generation and distribution, machine control, and communications.”

 B.Tech EEE students' job scope is spread across different areas such as railways, IT, telecommunications, army, automobiles, and many more.

 Essential tools and technologies used by electrical and electronic engineers: